So I finally got around to repeating this dish. It was YUM! all over again.

 I love the gremolata, but the others in my family don't think it needs it.
 So it is optional and completely up to you whether you even want to make it.

 The meat needs to be cut quite thick, you can use veal or beef osso buco.
+I will say I much prefer veal to beef, however, both are great.
 Ask your butcher to cut the veal or beef shin into 3-4cm thick pieces.
 Also beef is a lot larger than veal so buy the meat according to weight rather than quantity as 12 veal pieces makes about 2.5kg whilst I only bought 8 beef pieces the other day to make the 2.5kg.
 And finally look at the bone on each piece, if the meat is pre-cut, sometimes the display side of the osso buco looks fabulous, but if you ask the butcher to turn the meat over it will either be the same, or it can be all bone.
 You want meat on both sides with a small bone.

 Here is another dish that will not disappoint.

 2 trimmed celery stalks, chopped coarsely

 2 large carrots, chopped coarsely

 400g can crushed tomatoes